The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 He said in the 1980s that it finally occurred to him that they might love their children too.

-That's Robert Byrd that Clinton said the fleeting association.
+That Clinton said the fleeting association.

-Somebody ought to tell Nancy Pelosi that perhaps the greatest American poet of the last century, Wallace Stevens had a job.
+Somebody ought to tell Nancy Pelosi that perhaps the greatest American poet of the last century, Wallace Stevens, had a job.

 He was insurance executive.

-He was a Republican, you know, all these people worried about artists not having health care and so forth.
+You know, all these people worried about artists not having health care and so forth.

-I shall never fight in the armed forces with a Negro by my side.
+Anyway, Robert Byrd wrote to segregationist Mississippi Senator Theodore Bilbo, 1944, I shall never fight in the armed forces with a Negro by my side.

-See O Glory trampled in the dirt never to rise again than to see this beloved land of ours become degraded by race mongrels.
+Rather I should die a thousand times, see old glory trampled in the dirt, never to rise again than to see this beloved land of ours become degraded by race mongrels, a throwback to the blackest specimen from the wild.

 Robert Byrd, 1944.